UiL-OTS-labs/jspsych-spr-mw/README.md

 const GROUPING_STRING = null;
 ```
 To enable grouping you must define a useful delimiter between groups.
-A little bit further in the file is a commented version of:
+A little bit further in the file there's a commented version of this:
 ```javascript
 const GROUPING_STRING = "/";
 ```
-So in order to enable grouping comment the first version and uncomment
+So in order to enable grouping, comment the first version and uncomment
 the latter.
-In theory you can fill out any string instead of the `"/"`.
+In theory you can fill out any string instead of the `"/"`
+(useful in case you need to use / in a stimulus).
 Notice the string is turned into a regular expression in order to split
 the stimulus into parts and to remove the `/` in the case described here.
 ```javascript
 re = RegExp(GROUPING_STRING,'gu');
 ```
 So make sure if you are going to be creative, that the expression is valid.
-### Goodluck, hopefully this experiment is usefull to you.
+### Good luck, hopefully this experiment is useful to you.